Baserunning gets Braves again, NLCS slips away in Game 7 - WHIZ News

 Dodgers relievers retired 17 of the final 18 Braves batters, all following a baserunning mishap that will haunt Atlanta this offseason.

-The Braves went ahead 3-2 in the fourth inning on Austin Riley’s single and had runners at the corners with no outs before a wild double play just about wiped out the inning.
+The Braves went ahead 3-2 in the fourth inning on Austin Riley’s single and had runners on second and third with no outs before the double play that turned the game.

-Dansby Swanson broke for home on Nick Markakis’ sharp grounder hit right at third baseman Justin Turner, who was playing well off the line.
-Turner threw to catcher Will Smith to trap Swanson in a rundown as Riley rounded second.

-Smith returned the ball to Turner, who dived to tag Swanson midway down the line.
-Turner quickly got up and threw the ball to shortstop Corey Seager, waiting at third to tag out Riley, who hesitated between second and third.

-Even worse, the bizarre 5-2-5-6 double play ended with Markakis still on first.

-“It was huge,” Braves manager Brian Snitker said.
+“It was huge,” Snitker said.
 “It’s hard to score runs in the postseason.
 The infield’s back so you see the ball up the middle.
 That’s where normally we’re a really good baserunning team.
 We just did the fundamental things wrong.”

+The Braves were up 3-1 in the series and 2-0 in Game 5 when Marcell Ozuna left third base early on what was initially a sacrifice fly that gave Atlanta a three-run lead.
+The replay review caught the mistake, and the run came off the board in what ended up being a 7-3 loss.

+The next chance to score in Game 7 came with one out in the fifth, when LA right fielder Mookie Betts tracked a high fly ball from Freddie Freeman and robbed the MVP candidate of a possible homer.

 Two days after becoming first starter or reliever to strike out seven in three or fewer innings in the postseason, A.J.
 Minter gave up the lead to his first batter, Enrique Hernández, leading off the sixth.
 Chris Martin surrendered Cody Bellinger’s go-ahead solo shot with two outs an inning later.